vsouza/awesome-ios/README.md

 * [TaniwhaTextField](https://github.com/iceman201/TaniwhaTextField) - TaniwhaTextField is a lightweight and beautiful swift textfield framework.
 It has float label pattern, and also you can highly customise it. it's written with Swift. 🔶
 * [InstantSearch iOS](https://github.com/algolia/instantsearch-ios) - A library of widgets and helpers to build instant-search applications on iOS. 🔶
 * [SearchTextField](https://github.com/apasccon/SearchTextField) - UITextField subclass with autocompletion suggestions list  :large_orange_diamond:

+#### Voice

+* [Voice Overlay](https://github.com/algolia/voice-overlay-ios) - An overlay that gets your user’s voice permission and input as text in a customizable UI. 🔶

 #### Web View
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift. :large_orange_diamond: